 - Text or Tab Delimited

-- If you are using previously formatted text (anything with line breaks or quotations), quoted attributes are useful and may solve your problem.
-Learn how to use them and how to turn them on.
+- If you are using previously formatted text (anything with line breaks or quotations), make sure your feed has quoted attributes turned on.

 - Make sure that your columns (tabs) with the required attributes correctly match all the items; oftentimes there will be either an extra tab or a missing tab.